Diosix hypervisor

 Hierarchical forking model

 The first VM loaded by the hypervisor at boot is known as the Root VM.
-This VM acts as the progenitor for all other guests, similar to how the init process (PID 1) functions in a Unix-like operating system.
+This VM acts as the progenitor for all other guests, similar to how the init process functions in Unix-like operating systems.

-Any VM can fork itself or manage its direct children, including starting, stopping, killing, or rebooting them.
+Any guest VM, starting with the Root VM, can fork itself or manage its direct children, including starting, stopping, killing, or rebooting them.
 A parent VM is entirely responsible for the lifecycle and resources of its descendants.
-This recursive management strategy eliminates the need for a complex, global hypervisor state.
+This recursive structure delegates resource management to the parent VMs rather than maintaining a global state in the hypervisor.

 Root VM image generation